5 things that could be harming your relationships

 5) Saying sorry instead of acknowledging the impact

-But a quick apology can seem like putting a plaster on a gaping wound - especially if they don’t trust it'll be different in future.
+For the person who feels hurt, a quick apology can seem like putting a plaster on a gaping wound, especially if they don’t trust that anything will be different in future.
+It can seem that we’re trying to brush aside their feelings as though they don’t really matter, and that all we care about is justifying ourselves.

 Which of these do you do?